 Supplies & Equipment

 Residents are free to organize their time however they like.
-We recommend, in addition to ample work time, hikes and bike rides on the mountain trails, swimming in local ponds and lakes, seasonal picking of blueberries, wildflowers, apples and more., bird-watching, waterfall splashing -- etc.
+We recommend, in addition to ample work time, hikes and bike rides on the mountain trails, swimming in local ponds and lakes, bird-watching, waterfall splashing, seasonal picking of blueberries, wildflowers, apples -- etc.

 The Millay Colony provides food for breakfasts, lunches, and weekend dinners, and will happily respond to vegetarian or other dietary requirements.
 On Monday through Friday evening meals are prepared by an excellent local chef.
 There is no obligation, however, to be present with the group at the prepared evening meal.
-We have a share in a nearby bio-dynamic farm and so the bulk of our food is local and farm-fresh.
+We have our own organic gardens and a share in a nearby farm and so much of our food is local and fresh.